manb-msft/DevOps-Samples/Azure DevOps/QueryTFS/README.md

 ##### Pre-Requisites:

 * The account running QueryTFS.exe must be a TFS/Azure DevOps Server Administrator.
-* Supports only Azure DevOps Server
+* Supports only Azure DevOps Server, tested on TFS 2018

 ##### How-To: